hageyahhoo/Agile2020/memo.md

 # Abstract
-Everything from Scratch:
-Practical Ideas in an Organization without a Concept of Process Improvement

-## Sample
+## Paper
 In this experience report, I present practical ideas to establish a new role, to improve product development teams, and to proceed company-wide problem-solving from scratch in the very strongly technology-oriented company without a concept of process improvement.
 LINE Corporation has been growing very rapidly and globally.
 However, the company had been struggling with increase of outages and they had given negative impacts to users and company's profits.
 Since I joined LINE Corporation as the first member of “SET” (Software Engineer in Test) in 2017, I and our team have been solving a wide variety of problems including reduction of outages by combining technical solutions and Agile methodologies based on my experiences as an Agile Coach.
 We have been pursuing "best for our users and business" fiercely and relentlessly with a series of experiments.
 Now, some teams in our company utilize our ideas that we created from scratch.

-## ⭐️⭐️⭐️Revised
+## Revised
 If you need to start totally new activities in an organization which doesn't know a concept of process improvement, what should you do at first?
-Especially in the very strongly technology-oriented one with urgent critical issues?
+Especially in the very strongly technology-oriented one with urgent critical business issues?

-It is very hard to get support and understanding from decision makers and colleagues in such an environment.
+It is very hard to get support and understanding from decision makers and colleagues in such an environment and situation.
 However, it is more difficult to proceed radically new actions alone.
 Therefore, we need to obtain consent from them to go ahead.

-⭐️
-For overcoming these challenges, creating solutions "from scratch" by combining technical solutions and Agile methodologies is ⭐️
+I experienced that creating solutions "from scratch" by combining technical solutions and Agile methodologies worked well in these challenging conditions.

-In this talk, I will provide you practical ideas we created as SET in LINE Corporation.
+In this talk, I will provide you practical ideas we reflected, experimented, and succeeded as SET in LINE Corporation.
+For example, 1) establishing a new role without shared understanding among stakeholders, 2) improving product development teams without relationship of trust, proper tools and techniques, and 3) proceeding company-wide problem-solving without any history of process improvements and proper leaders.

-For example,
-- establishing a new role from no shared understanding,
-- improving product development teams without relationship of trust, proper tools and techniques,
-- proceeding company-wide problem-solving without any history of process improvements and proper leaders

-## オリジナル
-Additionally, I will tell you the importance of updating ourselves continuously with our concrete experiences and examples: from software quality to software delivery, profitability, and organizational processes.

-After this talk, you will understand a value, strength, and possibility of becoming a team of Transformational Leaders!

-## 更新版
-- What is interesting about this context?
-- What properties about your situation might be applicable in other organizations?
-    - 実験を続けて成長し続けること
-    - 自分たち自身も変化し続けること
-        - そのポイントとしての「3 KPI」
-        - Business Agility...
-    - プロダクトとチームの2つを成果物とする
-        - "Scrum has two products: the deliverable and the team."
-(A Scrum Book)

-## Memo
-・特に2017年頃から、LINEの主要サービスで本番障害が多発し始め、ユーザー・売上へのマイナスの影響が大きくなり始めてきた。
-・一方で、この課題を自分ごととして認識し、イニシアチブをとって改善しようとする人がほぼ皆無で、改善の兆しも見えなかった。
-・LINEの企業文化的にも技術偏重で、プロセス改善のアイデアを持つ人がほとんどいなかった。
-・LINE自体、アジャイルは普及していなかった。
-・シニアマネージャーの提案で、ScrumMaster・DevOpsエンジニア・SETの3職を新たに追加したが…
+After this talk, you will get concrete examples of techniques, tools, and solutions to nurture process improvement in this type of organization, to get support and understanding from strongly technology-oriented persons, and to find a point to start your action.